-With any course, taking the time to evaluate and ask questions like this, and tweak as needed, is vital.
+With any scalable, taking the time to evaluate and ask questions like this, and tweak as needed, is vital.

 Double bonus – it’s also a heck of a lot easier to make small changes than keep trying to create something new from scratch over and over again!